 “Whenever you see a successful business, someone once made a courageous decision.” – Peter F. Drucker

-Learning how to be a mentor includes discovering when to let go and allow your protege to make their own decisions.
-It can be tempting to tell your protege what you feel is the best course of action.
-You want them to be making the best decisions and your experience gives you an idea of the best plan of action.
+Learning how to become a mentor includes discovering when to let go and allowing your mentee to make their own decisions.
+It can be tempting to tell your mentee what you feel is the best course of action.
+You want them to be making the best decisions based on their own experiences, and you can provide an idea of the best plan of action.

 Constantly guiding their decisions can create a dependency.
-There will be times when you won’t be around to advise your protege.
+There will be times when you won’t be around to advise your mentee.
 You want to build their confidence in their decision-making skills.
-Encourage your protege to make decisions on their own.
+Encourage your mentee to make decisions on their own.

 7. Hold Each Other Accountable